AcademySoftwareFoundation/rez/README.md

 * Supports Linux and OSX;
 * Allows for a fast and efficient build-install-test cycle;
 * Creates shells of type: bash, tcsh, other (shells can be added as plugins);
-* Supports git, mercurial and svn;
+* Contains a deployment system supporting git, mercurial and svn (as plugins);
 * Environment resolves can be saved to disk and reused at a later date (a bit like VirtualEnv);
+* Highly pluggable, supports five different plugin types to do things from adding new shell types, to adding new build systems;
 * Contains a version resolving algorithm, for avoiding version clashes;
 * Visualises resolved environments in a rendered dot-graph;
 * Packages are found in a search path, so different packages can be deployed